Sohumkalia3939/Bank-web-app/README.md

 # Bank-web-app
-I have made this app using node js and hyml css javascript this web app is very simple to run the app just first open command promt and do npm install and then type node Server.js program will run
+I have made this web app using node js and html css javascript this web app it is very simple to run the app just first open command prompt and type npm install and then type node Server.js program will run